 662 Gender Issues in Planning and Development (PLAN 662) (3).
 See PLAN 662 for description.

 665 Queer Latina/o Literature, Performance, and Visual Art (ENGL 665) (3).
 See ENGL 665 for description.

 666 Queer Latina/o Photography and Literature (ENGL 666) (3).
 See ENGL 666 for description.

-691H Honors in Women’s Studies (3).
-Prerequisite, WMST 695 or 695H.
-Permission of the department.
-Second semester of the year-long honors thesis project.
-Writing and completion of an honors essay.
+692H Honors in Women's Studies (3).
+Prerequisite, WMST 691H.
+Permission of department.
+Second semester of the yearlong honors thesis project.

 695 Senior Seminar: Principles of Feminist Inquiry (3).
 Prerequisites, WMST 101 and 202.
 Required preparation, at least one additional WMST course and senior standing or permission of the instructor.
 Required for majors; strongly recommended for minors.
 An advanced writing-intensive course drawing on a student's interests and background.
 Major research of specific topics utilizing feminist perspectives.